Ragnyll/ragnyll.github.io/about.md

 For my breakin career, I've been goin for 6 years now.
 I rep Basement Dwellers Crew (KCMO) and Arch Enemies (STL).
 I'm a footwork head, to me it makes sense with how I think about the movement.
 Maybe you'll see some videos up here, I dunno.
 Haven't really decided yet.

-One more thing.
-The language in this blog is probably gonna be pretty harsh.
-I really don't give a shit about being nice with how I word my opinions.
-If you don't like that, then get the hell out.
-That being said, I do welcome criticism and corrections with anything I may post.
 Feel free to get in contact with me via email (justanotherjakeyg@gmail.com).

 Stay salty kids.